marnixrs/marnixrs.github.io/index.markdown

 layout: home
 sections:
   spotlight: |
-    I am a PhD student at the Department of Software Science at Radboud University, working on the project Provably Correct Policies for Uncertain Partially Observable Markov Decision Processes under the supervision of dr. Nils Jansen and prof. dr. Frits Vaandrager. <br><br>
+    I am a PhD candidate at the [Department of Software Science](https://sws.cs.ru.nl/) at [Radboud University Nijmegen](https://www.ru.nl/), working on the project Provably Correct Policies for Uncertain Partially Observable Markov Decision Processes under the supervision of [dr. Nils Jansen](https://nilsjansen.org/) and [prof. dr. Frits Vaandrager](https://www.cs.ru.nl/F.Vaandrager/). <br><br>
+    My research is at the intersection of formal methods and AI.
-    My research interests are formal verification and learning in probabilistic systems, such as (partially observable) Markov decision processes and variations that extend these models with uncertainty.
-Other interests include coalgebra (especially for probabilistic systems), (robust) convex optimization, and algorithms in general. <br><br>
+    Specific interests are planning and learning in Markov decision processes (MDPs) and variations that extend these models with uncertainty, such as robust MDPs and partially observable MDPs. <br><br>
     You can reach me at marnix.suilen {AT} ru.nl.
 ---